-Mr. Ahmed Abdel-Karim joined ADNOC

-Distribution as Chief Marketing Officer

-in October 2022.
-He brings over 20

-years of marketing and commercial

-expertise between PepsiCo and HSBC.

-in the UK, Europe, the Middle East
+Mr. Ahmed Abdel-Karim joined ADNOC in the UK, Europe, the Middle East and Africa.

-and Africa.

-Ahmed holds a Bachelor of Economics with High Honors from the American with High Honors from the American University in Cairo (Egypt) and completed his executive education at Harvard Business School.
+Ahmed holds a Bachelor of Economics with High Honors from the American University in Cairo (Egypt) and completed his executive education at Harvard Business School.